 Owing to the difficulty of obtaining EU Settled Status, expats have been returning to the UK in growing numbers.
-But it’s not the only factor contributing to high rates of repatriation – social studies show that despite improved communication technologies, the novelty of expatriate living simply doesn’t surmount the disconnect many feel between themselves and family still in the UK.
+But it’s not the only factor contributing to high rates of repatriation – social studies show that despite improved communication technologies, the novelty of expatriate living doesn’t surmount the disconnect many feel between themselves and family in the UK.

 If you’re an expat planning on coming back to the UK, it can be a confusing and challenging prospect without the right guidance.

 Below, we’ve answered some of the most common questions asked by returning UK citizens and have also addressed some of the country-specific concerns of those coming back from EU territories.

 A checklist for returning UK citizens

 The issues faced by British citizens returning to the UK are almost too long to list.
 If you’ve already begun planning for your return, no doubt you are aware of more basic actions you may have to take.

 Below, we’ve created a checklist of concerns you may have overlooked.
 Not all may apply to you, but if they do, ensuring you’ve covered your bases will make your return trip a little bit less stressful.

 For a more general list of actions you must take before repatriating, make sure to refer to official government guidance for returning UK citizens.

 For those employed in professions such as nurses, teachers, accountants and electricians, it’s vital to ensure you approach the appropriate regulator for your profession in the UK.